-- One paper on Closed-Form Training of Conditional Random Fields for Large Scale Image Segmentation submitted to arXiv.org.
+- One paper on Closed-Form Training of Conditional Random Fields for Large Scale Image Segmentation accepted to ECCV 2014.
 The paper is available online.

 - One paper on ImageNet auto-annotation accepted to CVPR 2014.
-The camera-ready version will be online soon.
+The camera-ready version is online.
 Object bounding-boxes output by this method are available

 - Technical report (to appear in IJCV) and its results improving our ECCV 2012 paper on segmentation propagation in ImageNet released.